Jyoti4344/my-portfolio/README.md

    Three.js
    Tailwind CSS
    Copy code
    Replace placeholders (like `apple-icon.png` and `Jyoti4344`) with your actual details.
-Let me know if you need further customization!!
+Feel free to let me know if you need additional customization!!